isomerpages/govtech-gobusiness/_FAQ/1ge1-wedding.md

 You may wish to refer <a href="https://www.moh.gov.sg/covid-19" target="_blank">here</a> for updates on the COVID-19 situation in Singapore.

-With effect from 3 October 2020, the cap for solemnizations in external venues, such as places of worship and hotels, will be increased to 100 persons in total, split across multiple zones of up to 50 persons each.
-For more information on zoning requirements with effect from 3 Oct 2020, please refer to section VII of the FAQs.
+<span style="color:red">With effect from 3 October 2020, the cap for solemnizations in external venues, such as places of worship and hotels, will be increased to 100 persons in total, split across multiple zones of up to 50 persons each.
+For more information on zoning requirements with effect from 3 Oct 2020, please refer to section VII of the FAQs.</span>

 ## **<ins>Solemnizations in homes</ins>**